 Using surviving ledgers, letters, customs records, court records, and other primary sources, staff and volunteers with the National Parks of Boston reconstructed the vast financial empire that Faneuil built throughout his lifetime.
-Though Faneuil cannot be characterized as a major slave trader, this map illustrates his complicity in this system, and offers a window into the Transatlantic economy of 18th century Boston.
+Though Faneuil cannot be characterized as a major slave trader, this map illustrates his complicity in this system, and offers a window into the Transatlantic economy of 1700s Boston.

 The Atlantic Empire of Peter Faneuil

 Peter Faneuil connected Boston to every corner of the Atlantic by trading with any business that could draw a profit.
 Explore this map that shows Faneuil’s immense trading empire of sugar, salt cod, manufactured goods, grain, and enslaved people.

 At the time of his death in 1743, Peter Faneuil stood at the head of one of the most powerful families of New England's merchant royalty.
 Centered around the largest and most significant port of Boston, merchants based out of all New England harbors connected with every corner of the Atlantic world through seagoing trade.